Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot

 -

-Notice that it provides a set of catalogs containing provided commands and inputs including ones for Cloud Foundry and database lifecycle management.
-Provided catalogs are groups of commands and inputs that are provided by the SAP Automation Pilot.
-Own catalogs are those that are user created and contain user created commands and inputs.
+Provided Catalogs are groups of commands and inputs that are provided by the SAP Automation Pilot.
+Those in My Catalogs are catalogs that are user-created and contain created commands and inputs.
 Catalogs provide a way to group a collection of related commands and inputs.

 -